Puso90/CDV01_Career_Goals_Reflection_StudentNo_Classcode_Group_Name-Surname_CDV01/README.md

     - Work on my time management skills to improve workflow and information processing

 2. **Preparation for Long-term Goals**:
-    - Understanding and being able to use sublanguages of JS, HTML, CSS
+    - Understanding and being able to use sub-languages of JS, HTML, CSS
     - Experience in bulding full stack websites and Native mobile apps
     - Ability to recruit other engineers to work on a collaborative project